veos-sxarr-NEC/doc/README.txt

 - VEO process is showing wrong PPID value (as -1) in process accounting.
   This will be fixed during the next update.

-- On RHEL8 environment, VE 'sar -w' command adds an extra newline after each entry in output statistics.
-This will be fixed during the next update.